 - 10.1 Classes of Utilities Required to File.
-All Local Exchange Companies (LECs) that are classified as Class A or Class C providers are likely have services that fall into Part 2.
-Part 3, and Part 4, Title 40, Article 15, C.R.S.
+All Local Exchange Companies (LECs) that are classified as Class A or Class C providers are likely to have services that fall into Part 2, Part 3, and Part 4.
+Title 40.
+Article 15.
+C.R.S.
 Each LEC must be able to provide a manual that segregates its investments and expenses between each of these three categories.
 Class D Interexchange Carriers are likely to have services defined in Part 3 and Part 4 of Title 40.
 Article 15, C.R.S.
-Each of these interexchange carriers must provide a manual that segregates its investments and expenses between these two categories.
-Class E interexchange carriers will perform specific cost segregations between categories on a case-by-case basis in accordance with Commission orders.
-Class B average schedule providers are not required to file a cost-segregation manual because their rates are not established based upon their costs, but instead on an averaged basis of other Class B average schedule providers. - 10.2 Filing and Review Procedures.
+Each of these interexchange carriers must provide a manual that segregates its investments and between expenses these two categories. will Interexchange Carriers perform specific segregations between categories on a case-by-case basis in accordance with Commission orders.
+Class B schedule providers are not required to file cost-segregation manual because their rates are not established based upon their costs, but instead on an averaged basis of other Class B average schedule providers. - 10.2 Filing and Review Procedures.
 All providers described in these rules must file a cost-segregation manual.
 The detailed manual will describe the manner in which each provider will implement these cost segregation standards.
 Each manual will be reviewed by the Staff of the Commission and the public will be given an opportunity for comment.
 Each manual filing and subsequent change may be the subject of a hearing. - 10.3 Exemption from the Manual Filing Requirement.
 A waiver to the manual-filing requirement may be extended to providers who have less than \$5 million in total-Colorado annual operating revenues and have less than two percent of their in-state revenue designated as Part 4 deregulated service as defined in Title 40, Article 15, C.R.S.
-Any provider desiring a waiver from the manual filing requirement must make that request by application, and may be granted a waiver by Commission order. - 10.4 Applicability of Cost Segregation Standards after Exemption from Manual Filing Requirement.
-An exemption from filing a manual would not, however, exempt any provider from conforming to the cost-segregation standards described within these rules when a change in revenue requirement or an annual report is submitted to the Commission.
+Any provider desiring a waiver from the manual filing requirement must make that request by application, and may be granted a waiver by Commission order.

-APPENDIX A

-Decision No. C88-664

-June 1, 1988

-Page 9 of 13

-Case No. 6685
+Exhibit 1 Decision No. C88-761 June 15, 1988 Page 9 of 13 Case No. 6685